AaronLasseigne/polyfill/README.md

 ### 2.5

+Attempting to modify frozen objects now throws `FrozenError` instead of `RuntimeError`.
+Methods where this change occurred are not listed below even though they have techically changed. `FrozenError` is a subclass of `RuntimeError` so it is safe to continue rescuing `RuntimeError` if needed.

 ✓ = Implemented, ✗ = Not Implemented, P = Partially Implemented

 |   | Object           | Method                   | Changes |